workshopapps/applyforme.web/Apply-For-Me-UI/README.md

 ### Folder Structure

-1. These are the folders relevant for the project:
+1. Relevant for the project:

 ```bash
 .